Root cause analysis and root cause failure analysis are commonly used terms. I have always felt that these terms are somewhat misguided.

 This is because there are always other events before the so-called “root cause event”.
 This may seem like semantics, but for problem-solvers, it is important to keep in mind that there never is a silver-bullet answer.

 That is the whole idea, isn’t it? – to find and implement SOLUTIONS!
-If we think logically in reverse and ask, “Do we always have to know the root causes to find great solutions?”
+If we think logically in reverse and ask, “Do we always have to know the root to find great solutions?”
 Absolutely not!

 A plant has problems with failing bearings in most of its rotating equipment.
 After a quick look, we find out that equipment isn’t aligned; there are no lubrication routes set up, no clean oil storage, and no sealed storage for spare bearings.